Annual School Report

 General Physics

-The highlight of our year is usually our engineering project, and it didn’t disappoint this year!
+- The highlight of our year is usually our engineering project, and it didn’t disappoint this year!
 Students used creative materials of their choice to build car models with crumple zones and restraint systems.
-Then we crash-tested in class to learn about how physics relates to these important safety features.
+Then we crashed tested them in class to learn about how physics relates to these important safety features.

 IB Biology